 What Time Of Year Do Tree Frogs Mate?

 There is a specific period for the mating of frogs.
-It is called a breeding season.
+It is called the breeding season.

-Late April to early August is the breeding seasons of tree frogs.
+Late April to early August is the breeding season of tree frogs.
 So, this early spring period is the time of the year when tree frogs mate.

 Also, tree frogs find the winter rain as a suitable time for mating.
-During these breeding seasons, you’ll hear lots of croaking or advertising calls of tree frogs.
+During these breeding seasons, you’ll hear lots of croaking or advertising calls from tree frogs.

 It’s really fun to breed tree frogs in captivity and see them growing from the eggs to matured frogs.
 I hope this article helped you comprehend all the processes of breeding tree frog well.
 So, enjoy breeding your tree frog following the described instructions!